Generic Name: Cloxacillin Capsules (kloks a SIL in)

 - Very upset stomach or throwing up.

-- Very loose stools (diarrhea), even after drug is stopped.
+- Severe diarrhea, even after drug is stopped.

 - Any unexplained bruising or bleeding.